orsonteodoro/oiledmachine-overlay/README.md

 break support for a core component (e.g. Python) so full support for an older LTS version is unreliable.

 (*) The LTS support is arbitrary chosen by this overlay.
+It is based on feature completeness (aka full version) and public proclamation of LTS.
 Alternatively, you may use the EOL date as your preferred metric.
 U22, D12, U24, D13 are considered LTS by AI.

 * CUDA 11.x - LTS (Long Term Support)
 * CUDA 12.x - Rolling release cycle